PatchworkOS 966e257

 ◆ superblock_new()

-superblock_t * superblock_new ( const filesystem_t fs,
+superblock_t * superblock_new ( filesystem_t fs,

 const char * deviceName,